Login

 If you’re reviewing a product or doing a product demo, adding prices in lower thirds can help increase conversions and boost sales – especially if you’re offering them a discount.

-Hot Take: Nothing Ventured Nothing Gained
+Final Thoughts: Nothing Ventured, Nothing Gained